-Failure to follow this safety warning exactly could result in serious injury, death or property damage.
+Failure to follow the safety warnings exactly could result in serious injury, death or property damage.

 Never test for gas leaks with an open flame.
 Use a commercially available soap solution made specifically for the detection of leaks to check all connections.
 A fire or explosion could result causing property damage, personal injury or loss of life.